 Best DE&I practices for onboarding

-- Communicate your DE&I mission statement on the first day of onboarding to emphasize its importance
+- Communicate your DE&I goals and mission statement on the first day of onboarding to emphasize its importance

 - Make the onboarding experience gradual and structured to make new hires feel comfortable joining the organization